Why Choose Robotic Gynecologic Surgery?

-Recent advancements in minimally invasive surgical technologies mean that savvy patients have options other than conventional surgery.
-Presbyterian/St. Luke’s has invested in the latest, most precise technology – robotic-assisted surgery, an exciting new treatment option in minimally invasive surgery for a range of gynecologic conditions.
+Recent advancements in minimally invasive surgical technologies mean that patients now have options other than conventional surgery.
+Presbyterian/St. Luke’s has invested in the latest, most precise technology – the da Vinci Xi Surgical System – an exciting new treatment option in minimally invasive surgery for a range of gynecologic conditions.

 Our skilled surgeons offer the following procedures using the robotic system:

 - Hysterectomy – Surgery to remove the uterus or womb; used as a treatment option for several women's conditions, including vaginal prolapse (falling or slipping of the vagina), endometriosis, uterine fibroids, heavy menstrual bleeding and cancer.
 There are many types of hysterectomy that are performed, depending on the patient’s diagnosis.
 All hysterectomies involve removal of the uterus.
 What can vary are which additional reproductive organs and other tissues are removed.
 P/SL also offers Total Lap Hysterectomy and Lap Supracervial Hysterectomy.

 - Sacrocolpopexy – Surgery for vaginal and uterine prolapse (falling or slipping of the uterus) where a piece of mesh is used to hold the vagina in the correct anatomical position.

 - Ovarian Cystectomy – A procedure for those benign conditions of the ovary, in which a cyst can be removed, leaving a functional ovary in place.

 - Oophorectomy – A surgical procedure to remove one or both ovaries.
 Most often, an oophorectomy is performed in conjunction with a hysterectomy and/or is also commonly combined with surgery to remove the nearby fallopian tubes (salpingectomy), since they share a common blood supply with the ovaries.
 When combined, the procedure is called salpingo-oophorectomy.